oscarotero/Embed/README.md

 ### Accessing to more data

 The adapter get the data from all providers and choose the best values.
-But you can get all available values accessing directly to each provider:
+But you can get all available values accessing directly to each provider.
+There's also the possibility to inspect all http request executed for debug purposes:

 ```php
 use Embed\Embed;